florent37/MyLittleCanvas/README.md

 # MyLittleCanvas

-🎨 Need to create a vustom view ?
+🎨 Need to create a custom view ?

 You don't know how to use Canvas, use MyLittleCanvas instead !